nkp-google/compressor-head-android/README.md

 ## What is compressor-head-android?

-*Compressor Head on Android* is an Android clint that generates image URLs  for the [Compressor Head](https://github.com/jboss-outreach/compressor-head) web application.
+*Compressor Head on Android* is an Android client that generates image URLs for the [Compressor Head](https://github.com/jboss-outreach/compressor-head) web application.
 It takes various specifications of an image such as its **URL or source**, **width**, **height**, and **format** (PNG, JPEG or WEBP) as arguments to generate a usable image URL in accordance with the dimensions and format specified.

 ## What is Compressor Head?

 Compressor Head is a fast web application based on [Python](https://www.python.org/) to resize images.
 For a more detailed explanation, visit the [Compressor Head](https://github.com/jboss-outreach/compressor-head) project.
+You can use this to compress images for websites which have a maximum capping for uploading an image or use it to scale up the images.

 ## Setting up the Project
 1. *Fork* the repository by clicking on the Fork icon at the top right corner of this page.